 Jo specialises in the establishment and operation of offshore investment funds.
 She has a broad range of hedge fund, private equity fund and investment platform clients.
 Jo's litigation background combined with her investment fund experience gives her a unique perspective on issues associated with distressed investment funds and she has advised extensively on the reorganisation of such funds.
-She was profiled by the Hedge Fund Journal in 2015 as one of 50 Leading Women in Hedge Funds.

 St Catharine’s College, Cambridge, BA (First Class, Honours) in Law, MA - Jacobson Prize for Law